peetal/peetali/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am pursuing my PhD degree in psychology (specialized in cognitive neuroscience) at Universtiy of Oregon.
 My works focus on modeling, measuring and predicting human attention and attention-related beahviors.
-I apply machine learning algorithms in combined with inferential statistics to make sense of the data and infer cogntive processes from the data.
+I apply machine learning algorithms in combined with inferential statistics to make sense of the data and infer neural mechanisms from the data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.